Tabisch/ExchangeScripts/Exchange2019/Readme.md

-Script written against our Exchang2019
+Script written against our Exchange 2019